Hrothen/hrothen.github.com/posts/2015-01-20-lets-write-a-browser-engine-in-haskell-a-lens-interlude.md

 ---
-title: "Let's Write a Browser Engine in Haskell: a lens interlude"
+title: Let's Write a Browser Engine in Haskell: a lens interlude
-description: ""
+description: In which we sell our souls in exchange for the power to make Layout.hs suck less
 category:
 tags: []
 ---